 Suzy is an ethnographer and works on a wide range of research projects, including ethnographic studies in Barcelona, London, Essex and Corby related to understanding and tackling poverty, inequality and social action.
 Suzy is also working on a major research project for the Co-op, exploring the concept, experience and measurement of community wellbeing across the UK.

-Suzy is also a research associate at the School of Geography at Queen Mary.
-Her postdoctoral research, in collaboration with Greenwich Leisure Limited and Tower Hamlets council, explores well-being and the barriers to participation in exercise within the borough.
-This research, like her other work, is centred on ethnographic, qualitative and participatory approaches and is driven by social change.
+Previous to The Young Foundation, Suzy was a research associate at the School of Geography at Queen Mary.
+Her postdoctoral research, in collaboration with Greenwich Leisure Limited and Tower Hamlets council, explored well-being and the barriers to participation in exercise within the borough.
+This research, like her other work, was centred on ethnographic, qualitative and participatory approaches and was motivated by social change.